shopware/shopware/src/Docs/cart/layer-concept.md

 # Cart layer concept

-With regards to performance and seperation of responsibilities we introduced a three-layer-architecture for the cart.
+With regards to performance and separation of responsibilities we introduced a three-layer-architecture for the cart.
 Each layer serves a new purpose, while the level of abstraction decreases from inside to outside.

 ## Cart container
 The first and innermost layer is the `\Shopware\Core\Checkout\Cart\Cart\Cart`.